How to add an Azure Application Insights provider

 Web app/API.
 Finally, enter a sign-on URL for Dashboard Server.
 This must be unique, but is only used if someone clicks on a link to the application within Azure.
 If you do not wish to enter your URL here, you can put in a dummy value such as

-active directory application idon the azure app insights provider page later).
+active directory application idon the provider page later).

 Application Insights API).

-You now have an application that will allow you to authenticate against your Azure Active Directory!
+We now have an application that will allow us to authenticate against your Azure Active Directory!

 In this step you will allow the Azure AD application to access App Insights applications.
 This step will need to be repeated on each App Insights app you want to query using Dashboard Server.